virtual-cast/Zenject/Documentation/Async.md

 ## Introduction
 ### <a id="async-and-di"></a>Async in DI

 In dependency injection, the injector resolves dependencies of the target class only once, often after class is first created.
 In other words, injection is a one time process that does not track the injected dependencies to update them later on.
-If a dependency is not ready at the moment of injection; either binding would not resolve in case of optional bindings or fail completely throwing an error.
+If a dependency is not ready at the moment of injection, either the binding wouldn't resolve in case of optional bindings or would fail completely throwing an error.

-This is creates a dilemma when implementing dependencies that are resolved asyncroniously.
-You can design around the DI limitations by carefully architecting your code so that the injection happens after async process is completed.
-This requires careful planning, increased complexity in setup.
-It is also prone to errors.
+This creates a dilemma while implementing dependencies that are resolved asynchronous.
+You can design around the DI limitations by carefully designing your code so that the injection happens after the `async` process is completed.
+This requires careful planning, which leads to an increased complexity in the setup, and is also prone to errors.

-Alternatively you can inject a intermediary object that tracks the result of the async operation.
-When you need to access the dependency, you can use this intermediary object to check if async task is completed and get the resulting object.
-With the experimental async support, we would like to provide ways to tackle this problem in Extenject.
-You can find Async extensions in **Plugins/Zenject/OptionalExtras/Async** folder.
+Alternatively you can inject an intermediary object that tracks the result of the `async` operation.
+When you need to access the dependency, you can use this intermediary object to check if the `async` task is completed and get the resulting object.
+With the experimental `async` support, we would like to provide ways to tackle this problem in Extenject.
+You can find `async` extensions in the folder **Plugins/Zenject/OptionalExtras/Async**.

 ### <a id="example"></a>Example